pierrenel/start-react-app/README.md

 ## Usage
 ```
-npm run mockDev     -- open webpack-dev-server and json-server,live preview your local site in dev env
+npm run mockDev     -- open webpack-dev-server and json-server, live preview your local site in dev env

-npm run mockTest    -- pack files into prod/test folder,upload them to your remote site in test env
+npm run mockTest    -- pack files into prod/test folder, upload them to your remote site in test env

-npm run mockNormal  -- pack files into prod/normal folder,upload them to your remote site in normal env
+npm run mockNormal  -- pack files into prod/normal folder, upload them to your remote site in normal env
 ```

 ## Env